JasonFan00/PE-Parser-Memory-Scanner/README.md

 # PE-Parser-Memory-Scanner
 One of my first "significant" learning projects.
-The code is probably a mess, and there's much more I could understand about the PE format (and window apps in general), but a lot of what I learned from this project formed the basis for my future.
+The code is probably a mess, and there's much more I could understand about the PE format (and window apps in general), but a lot of what I learned from this project formed the basis for my future of project-based learning.

 A windows console application I made that parses the portable executable file format and scans the data segment for an inputted int value.